Financial Literacy for Kids

-As part of our Financial Literacy Month blog series, and in celebration of Take Your Child to Work Day, we’re talking about ways to educate children about finances.
+As part of our Financial Literacy Month blog series, we’re talking about ways to educate children about finances.
 Remember, it’s never too early to start teaching kids about money.
 Good skills, that are learned at an early age, can have a lasting impact on the rest of your child’s life.
 In fact, this is one of the most important areas where you can truly change the course of your child’s life.
 Financial literacy for kids can be fun.
 Educating your children about financial wellness will help them build healthy spending habits for the future.

 Here are some great ways to teach your kids about money.